Van-Ziegelstein/airkick/README.md

 `airkick -m -i <myNIC> [ -c max_connections ] [ -p ]`

 The program will first perform a scan (via iwlib) to get a list of the local access points.
-It will then watch for data frames sent to the stations and print the source mac addresses to the console.
+It will then watch for data frames sent to the APs and print the source mac addresses to the console. (**Note**: This means the detection of "active" connections is not foolproof.
+Expanding the scope to include data frames sent **by** the access points might provide a more complete picture of the network.
+Something for a future release, perhaps...)

 #### -d
 Deauthentication of a single client device.
 Command format: